-To sell baked goods and other cottage foods that are considered potentially hazardous, the vendor must obtain a Farmers' Market Vendor Permit with the WVDA by March 1 to avoid a late fee, or before the date of sale.
+To sell baked goods and other PHF, the vendor must obtain a Farmers Market Vendor Permit with the WVDA by March 1 to avoid a late fee, or before the date of sale.
+A WVDA kitchen inspection is also required.